 4. Understand your (potential) customers

 After the third step, go deeper.
 Identify all your (potential) customer segments by filling in the BMC.
 Now choose your main customer segment and focus on it.
 To help yourself with this process, start by creating a persona.
-It will give your customer segment a personality which you can empathise more easily.
+It will give your customer segment a personality with which you can empathize more easily.
 Personas make customer’s characteristics more tangible and concrete.

-Next create an assumptive customer journey.
+Next, create an assumptive customer journey.
 Again, assumptive means you likely haven’t done any research yet.
 Mapping the user journey will provide you and your team with insights into how customers experience your product or service, as well as how you might better serve or even delight them.

 Your research should answer the following questions: